Rockies SS Story (thumb) placed on IL

 Story was attempting a headfirst slide into second base in the sixth inning when he jammed his thumb.

-Story injured his left thumb late in the 2016 season.
-He came away with a torn ligament that time and underwent season-ending surgery.
+He injured his left thumb late in the 2016 season, sustaining a torn ligament and having season-ending surgery.
 He missed the last two months of what had been a spectacular rookie season.

 Story is batting .294 with 17 home runs and 48 RBIs this season as the Rockies have turned into one of the hottest teams in baseball.
 After starting the season 3-12, they are 36-22 since April 14 and are in second place in the National League West behind the Los Angeles Dodgers.